-The aviation industry has traditionally been a pacesetter for service efficiency.
-After all, aircraft that isn’t usable is a cost and profit drainer.
-One approach to servicing aircraft came out of a United States Air Force (USAF) initiative called High-Velocity Maintenance (HVM) - a program recognizing that by accelerating systems through maintenance depots, their availability can be dramatically increased.
+The aviation industry has traditionally been a pacesetter for service efficiency due to the high cost of unavailable aircraft.
+One approach to servicing aircraft came out of a United States Air Force (USAF) initiative called high-velocity maintenance (HVM) - a program designed to accelerate maintenance depot operations for the purpose of increasing aircraft availability.

-HVM strives to streamline process and lean out wait times to achieve maximum depot productivity and minimum turn-around-times.
-This is achieved by understanding the relationships of all of the resources and processes required for a maintenance event.
+HVM strives to streamline logistics processes while maximizing depot productivity and minimizing turn-around times.
+Achieving this capability entails understanding the relationships of all of the resources and processes required to execute a single maintenance event.
 While this is often associated with the USAF initiative at Warner Robins, HVM can be applied to any complex aviation system.

-In order to move from part fulfillment metrics, which do not measure or contribute directly to fleet uptime and profitability, the aviation industry should continue to focus on optimizing its service supply chain in a way that maximizes operating hours and fleet availability.
+In order to move from part fulfillment metrics, which do not directly translate to fleet availability, the aviation industry should continue to focus on optimizing its service supply chains in a way that maximizes operating hours and fleet availability.
 There are four steps organizations managing aviation supply chains must take to reach this end: